Lel-Language/Lisp-esque-language/README.md

 ; -> hello from FILE_A.lel!
 ```

+The evaluated result of an import is the final value of the module (like a function), but an imported module will also inject the variables defined in it's scope into the the importing module.
+Scope injection can be avoided by only exporting a `lambda` function or primitive value, or by wrapping the code of the module inside a lambda call.

 Imported modules run in their own scope, but can recieve access via closures and dependency injection.